Effective Date: November 3, 2021

 We get information about you in a range of ways.

 Information You Give Us.
-We may collect your name, postal address, email address, phone number, fax number, username, password, demographic information (such as your gender and occupation) as well as any other information you may elect to give to us directly in connection with your use of our Sites.
+We collect information about you to provide our services.
+In order for us to best provide our services, we may collect your name, postal address, email address, phone number, fax number, username, password, demographic information (such as your gender and occupation) as well as any other information you may elect to give to us directly in connection with your use of our Sites.
+Depending on how you interact with the Sites, the personal information we collect from you may vary.
+When you place an order through the Site, we will maintain your Order Information for our records unless and until you ask us to delete this information.
+Similarly, we retain the Personal Information you provide unless or until you request that we delete it.

 Information We Get From Others.
 We may get information about you from other sources.
 We may add this to information you have given to us via the Sites.

 Information Automatically Collected.
-We may automatically log information about you and your computer.
+When you use the Sites, your device is automatically providing information to us so we can respond and customize our services to you.
+The type of information we collect by automated means generally includes technical information about your computer, such as your IP address or other device identifier, the type of device you use, and operating system version.
+Therefore, we may automatically log information about you and your computer.
 For example, when visiting a Site, we may log your computer operating system type, browser type, browser language, the website you visited before browsing to our Site, pages you viewed, how long you spent on a page, access times and information about your use of and actions on our Site.

 Promotions, advertisements or other third-party content displayed on the Sites may also contain cookies, and HomeState does not have access to or control over information collected by outside advertisers when a user clicks on any such promotions or advertisements.